 The Auburn University Spirit of Sustainability Awards program exists to recognize individuals or groups of Auburn University students, faculty, staff, and alumni that exemplify the Auburn spirit by making significant contributions toward sustainability on campus or in a community at any point along the Sustainability Compass: Nature, Economy, Society, Wellbeing.
 Nature undertakings exemplify how we can restore, protect, and live in accord with the laws of Nature.
 Economic achievements contribute to a prosperous economy that is viable, fair, and inclusive.
 Societal work cultivates connectedness, caring, equity, and engagement.
 Efforts for Wellbeing nurture individual health, fulfillment, happiness, and wellbeing.

 While all nominations echo various points of the Sustainability Compass, awardees are chosen based upon their motivation and commitment to sustainability; the impact of their work; and the degree to which they engage and involve others in their efforts.

-Nominations for the 2017 Spirit of Sustainability Awards have now closed.
-Recipients will be officially recognized at our awards ceremony on April 20, 2017.
+Nominations for the 2018 Spirit of Sustainability Awards may be submitted to the Office of Sustainability.
+All nominations must be received by 11:59 pm CST on Sunday, February 4, 2018.
+Recipients will be officially recognized at our awards ceremony on April 25, 2018.

 People affiliated with the following groups are eligible to receive an award: